Emmaus Europe

 Emmaus in Finland

-Emmaus has had a presence in Finland since 1964 and the movement now has five member groups in the country.
+Emmaus has had a presence in Finland since 1964 and the movement now has four member groups in the country.
 The groups are mainly made up of volunteers, there is only one “classic” Emmaus community in Finland.
 The Finnish groups work to meet local needs as well as to provide important support to associations outside of the country, notably in India, Africa and South America.

 Origins